What are Private REITs?

 Who Should Invest in Private REITs?

-Since private REITs are a long-term investment, they're only recommended for investors that are able to keep their funds tied up for at least 3 to 5 years.
+Since private REITs are a long-term investment, they're only recommended for investors who are able to keep their funds tied up for at least 3 to 5 years.
 Investors should also be aware of, and comfortable with, the additional risks that go along with investing in private REITs.

-What Are the Benefits of Investing in a Private REIT?
+Benefits of Investing in Private REITs

 Private REITs come with numerous benefits.
 Take a look at some of the reasons why investors incorporate this asset class into their portfolios.

-Potential Drawbacks of Investing in Private REITs
+Drawbacks of Investing in Private REITs

 Benzinga’s Best REITs